JoeBwonKenobi/NYCRestarauntInspections/README.md

 # **Project Description:**

-- Employing an API, compare inspection data with Yelp reviews and leverage hypothesis testing to investigate the correlation between superior inspection scores and the likelihood of restaurants that serve pizza in Brooklyn are obtaining positive reviews on Yelp.
+- Using an API, I analyzed inspection data alongside Yelp reviews.
+Through hypothesis testing, the goal is to explore the correlation between higher inspection scores and the probability that restaurants serving pizza in Brooklyn receive improved reviews on Yelp
-- Construct machine learning models to predict inspection scores, inspections dates, YELP ratings,  and YELP review counts.
+- Construct machine learning models to predict inspection scores, and YELP ratings.

 # **Data Source:**

 https://catalog.data.gov/dataset/dohmh-new-york-city-restaurant-inspection-results

+YELP API

 # **Necesary links for understanding context within the data**